omeka/omeka-s-enduser/docs/modules/mapping.md

 #### Timeline

-Timeline adds a timeline display to the left of the map view.
+The Timeline options allow you to add a timeline display to the left of the map view.
 Note that this feature requires the [Numeric Data Types](../modules/numericdatatypes.md) module and at least one item that has a property with a Timestamp or Interval value (applied via the [resource template](../content/resource-template.md)).

 - **Title headline**: displays on the first slide of the timeline (see ["Timeline public view"](#timeline-public-view) below).
 You can use this to name the timeline.
 - **Title text**: appears below the title headline on the first slide of the timeline (see ["Timeline public view"](#timeline-public-view) below).
 You can use this to provide context or narrative introduction for the timeline.